pbjTEG/TEGENFixPremium/README.md

-# TEG Engaging Netoworks Fix Premium Gifts
+# TEG Engaging Networks Fix Premium Gifts

 "Fix" Engaging Networks' premium gifts list so it can be more easily customized and, you know, add label elements for the radio buttons.